buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgServiceElements/PropertySets/Pset_DistributionPortTypeCable.md

+# Pset_DistributionPortTypeCable

 Cable port occurrence attributes attached to an instance of IfcDistributionPort.
 <!-- end of short definition -->